Thirsk

-Thirsk is a market town and civil parish in the Hambleton district of North Yorkshire, England known for its racecourse; quirky yarnbomber displays, and depiction as local author James Herriot's fictional Darrowby.
+Thirsk is a market town and civil parish in North Yorkshire, England; it is known for its racecourse and depiction as local author James Herriot's fictional Darrowby.

 History

 Archeological finds indicate there was a settlement in Thirsk around 500–600 BC.
 The town's name is derived from the Old Norse word þresk meaning fen or lake.

 Thirsk is mentioned twice in the 1086 Domesday Book as Tresche, in the Yarlestre wapentake, a village with ten households.
 At the time of the Norman invasion the manor was split between Orm and Thor, local Anglo-Saxon landowners.
 Afterwards, it was split between Hugh, son of Baldric and the Crown.

 House of Mowbray

-Most of Thirsk was granted to a Robert from Montbray for whose descendant House of Mowbray the vale of Mowbray is named.
+Most of Thirsk was granted to a Robert de Mowbray from Montbray in Normandy for whose descendants the House of Mowbray and the Vale of Mowbray are named.

-By 1145, what is now Old Thirsk, gained a Market charter giving it town and borough status.
-The remaining land in the parish was still under manorial rights.
+By 1145, what is now Old Thirsk had gained a Market charter giving it town and borough status.
+The remaining land in the parish was under manorial rights.

 The Mowbray family built a castle on the north side of Castlegate.
-It is not mentioned in the Domesday Book and an exact date is not recorded for construction but it was known to be completely destroyed by 1176 following an uprising against Henry II.
+It is not mentioned in the Domesday Book and an exact date is not recorded for its construction, but it was completely destroyed by 1176 following an uprising against Henry II.

 William de Mowbray, 6th Baron of Thirsk, 4th Baron Mowbray, was one of the 25 executors of the Magna Carta in 1215.
-The Mowbrays built a manor house on the old castle site, this was destroyed by the Scots in 1322.
-The manor itself continued to be in the Mowbrays possession, despite several claims, until the death of the 16th Lord Mowbray in 1476.
+The Mowbrays built a manor house on the old castle site which was destroyed by the Scots in 1322.
+The manor continued to be in the Mowbray's possession, despite several claims, until the death of the 16th Lord Mowbray in 1476.